NicoKNL/tue-osiris-gradescrape/README.md

+# Currently this is very much a WORK IN PROGRESS and does not yet fully work as intended.
 # TUe Osiris Gradescrape
 Who wants to log in to Osiris and click multiple links to get an overview of your grades?
 Who wants to constantly check Osiris to see if there are new grades posted online?